Our Hazara communities

-Meetings were held with over 250 community members and leaders, and 70 people participated in one-on-one interviews.
+Meetings were held with more than 250 community members and leaders, and 70 people participated in one-on-one interviews.
 We also met with community health service providers and held interviews with health service staff.
-The main issues affecting the health and wellbeing of Hazara population were identified in following areas:
+The main issues affecting the health and wellbeing of the Hazara population were identified in the following areas:

 Resources for health services/professionals

 - The Australian Refugee Health Practice Guide: can be used by doctors, nurses and other primary care providers to inform on-arrival and ongoing health care for people from refugee backgrounds, including people seeking asylum.